 Despite falling just outside the top 10, Croatia continues to punch above their weight with deep tournament runs (including a World Cup Final finish in 2018) and remains among Europe’s most consistent squads.

-Top 50 FIFA Men’s Soccer World Rankings Teams (November 2025)
+Top 50 FIFA Men’s Soccer World Rankings Teams (April 2026)

-The latest FIFA Men’s Soccer World Rankings (Nov.
-29, 2025) underline UEFA’s clear dominance – 26 of the top 50 teams come from Europe, followed by CONMEBOL (8), CAF (7), CONCACAF (5), and the AFC (4).
+The latest FIFA Men’s Soccer World Rankings (April 01, 2026) underline UEFA’s clear dominance – 26 of the top 50 teams come from Europe, followed by CONMEBOL (8), CAF (7), CONCACAF (5), and the AFC (4).

-The top three teams in the CONCACAF National Men’s rankings are Mexico, the United States, and Canada, all of which are co-hosts for the upcoming World Cup.
+The top three teams in the CONCACAF National Men’s rankings are the United States, Mexico, and Canada, all of which are co-hosts for the upcoming World Cup.

 | Rank | Team | Points | Confederation |